Skip to main content

 2. Scale up your job incrementally and monitor your job to ensure it is using the additional resources.
 The first time you run an application, start off with modest resource requests (rather than request for large number of GPUs, cores, or nodes) and monitor your job.
 Only increase your resource requests once you have verified your are making effective use of the resources.

 3. Ensure interactive jobs are not left idle.
-If you run an interactive job (either started with qsub -I or with Open OnDemand), you should not let it sit idle.
+If you run an interactive job (either via the terminal or via Open OnDemand), you should not let it sit idle.
 If your job is complete, or you need to take a break, please end your job to release the resources back to the cluster for other users.

 4. Reserving shared resources is prohibited.
 Do not begin a job for the purposes of reserving resources for future use.
 If you do need priority access to begin jobs, consider purchasing nodes.
 Owner queues have preemption rights on their nodes.